relaycorp/fanqiang-poc/README.md

 existing solutions also require the tunnel operator to set up and operate a purpose-built WebSocket server;
 worse yet,
 some even require elevated privileges to use sensitive networking capabilities.

+We're starting with WebSockets because it's universally supported and easy to set up, but an eventual production implementation might also add MASQUE support once mainstream web servers add HTTP/3 support to their reverse proxies.

 ## Fingerprinting mitigation